blocher/oneholyname/public/wp-content/plugins/nextgen-gallery-optimizer/readme.txt

 Additionally...

-If you're using [NextGEN v2](https://wordpress.org/plugins/nextgen-gallery/) (v2.0.0 to v2.1.0), Optimizer also provides you with complete granular control of the scripts and stylesheets that load on posts and pages ***with*** NextGEN Gallery content.
+If you're using [NextGEN v2](https://wordpress.org/plugins/nextgen-gallery/) (v2.0.0 to v2.1.60), Optimizer also provides you with complete granular control of the scripts and stylesheets that load on posts and pages ***with*** NextGEN Gallery content.
 For a live example of these settings in action, please view the source of [Optimizer's homepage](http://www.nextgengalleryoptimizer.com/) (a NextGEN v2 gallery page with AJAX pagination) in your browser.

-If you're using [NextGEN Legacy](https://wordpress.org/plugins/nextgen-gallery/developers/) (v1.6.2 to v1.9.13) or [NextCellent Gallery](https://wordpress.org/plugins/nextcellent-gallery-nextgen-legacy/) (v1.9.14 to v1.9.26), Optimizer will intelligently fine-tune all your posts and pages ***with*** NextGEN Gallery content automatically... detecting every shortcode and setting, to only load the scripts and stylesheets required on each page.
+If you're using [NextGEN Legacy](https://wordpress.org/plugins/nextgen-gallery/developers/) (v1.6.2 to v1.9.13) or [NextCellent Gallery](https://wordpress.org/plugins/nextcellent-gallery-nextgen-legacy/) (v1.9.14 to v1.9.31), Optimizer will intelligently fine-tune all your posts and pages ***with*** NextGEN Gallery content automatically... detecting every shortcode and setting, to only load the scripts and stylesheets required on each page.

 For a full overview of the optimization process, please see...
 [http://www.nextgengalleryoptimizer.com/optimization-flowcharts/](http://www.nextgengalleryoptimizer.com/optimization-flowcharts/).

 Optimizer also includes an ***enhanced*** version of the fantastic [Fancybox](http://fancybox.net) lightbox script, and only loads it on appropriate posts and pages ***with*** NextGEN Gallery content.
 The result?
 Gorgeous galleries ***and*** a speedy site.

-Optimizer v2.1.1 currently supports (and is tested compatible with) **NextGEN Gallery (v2.0.0 to v2.1.0)**, **NextGEN Legacy (v1.6.2 to v1.9.13)** and **NextCellent Gallery (v1.9.14 to v1.9.26)**.
+Optimizer v2.1.5 currently supports (and is tested compatible with) **NextGEN Gallery (v2.0.0 to v2.1.60)**, **NextGEN Legacy (v1.6.2 to v1.9.13)** and **NextCellent Gallery (v1.9.14 to v1.9.31)**.

 = NextGEN Gallery Optimizer Pro =

 Upgrade to **[Optimizer Pro](http://www.nextgengalleryoptimizer.com/nextgen-gallery-optimizer-pro/)** for the new **[NextGEN Gallery Deactivator](http://www.nextgengalleryoptimizer.com/nextgen-gallery-optimizer-pro/)** feature.
 A whole new level of speed optimization.
-**Only load NextGEN’s PHP *code* on posts and pages *with* NextGEN Gallery content.**
+**Only load NextGEN's PHP *code* on posts and pages *with* NextGEN Gallery content.**

 Upgrade to **[Optimizer Pro](http://www.nextgengalleryoptimizer.com/nextgen-gallery-optimizer-pro/)** for the new **[Dynamic Fancybox Settings Interface](http://www.nextgengalleryoptimizer.com/nextgen-gallery-optimizer-pro/)**.
 The fastest and easiest way to customize Fancybox.